EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ###### Privacy vs utility
-The publication of loose associations increases data utility. it makes it possible to evaluate queries more precisely than if only the fragments were published:
+The publication of loose associations increases **data utility**.
+It makes it possible to evaluate queries more precisely than if only the fragments were published.

-Increased utility corresponds to a greater exposure of information (lower privacy degree).
+Increased utility corresponds to a greater exposure of information (**lower privacy degree**).

 ----------------------------------------------------------------

 ###### Association exposure
-The exposure of a sensitive association $\langle l[c\ cap F_l]$, $r[c \cap F_r] \rangle$, with $c$ a constraint covered by $F_l$, $F_r$, can be expressed as the probability of the association to hold in the original relation (given the published information).
+The exposure of a sensitive association $\langle l[c \cap F_l]$, $r[c \cap F_r] \rangle$, with $c$ a constraint covered by $F_l$, $F_r$, can be expressed as the probability of the association to hold in the original relation (given the published information).
 The increased exposure due to the publication of loose associations can be measured as the difference between:
 - the probability $P^A( l[c \cap F_l]$, $r[c \cap F_r])$ that the sensitive association $\langle l[c \cap F_l]$, $r[c \cap F_r] \rangle$ appears in the original relation, given $f_l$, $f_r$, and $A$;
 - the probability $P(l[c \cap F_l]$, $r[c \cap F_r])$ that the sensitive association $\langle l[c \cap F_l]$, $r[c \cap F_r] \rangle$ appears in the original relation, given $f_l$ and $f_r$.